genya0407/minutus/README.md

 You can also use mruby's `master` branch, but it is not tested.

-If you need to customize a specific version (such as a specific tag), you can do so via `mruby_dir`.
-See "Local Dir" for details.
+If you need to use mruby versions not listed above (e.g., a specific tag or a fork), you can do so via `mruby_dir` feature.
+See "mruby_dir" section for details.

 If the version is not specified on Cargo.toml, the latest supported stable version is used.